dwalsunny/Dijkstra-Algorithm/README.md

   4. You must compile your program with the gnu c++ 11 compiler: g++ -std=c++11 your_program.cpp
   5.  main.cpp has an example on how to use Dijkstra's graph algortihm

+Improvements:
+  1. Separate the interface and implementation into Dijkstra_Algorithm.h and Dijkstra_Algorithm.cpp files respectivley